 The next consideration should be that of the container the succulents will be planted in.
 Of course, if your plants are going into the ground, this information does not apply.
-Any container you decide to plant your succulents in should have a drainage hole, although it is not necessary.
+Ideally, any container you decide to plant your succulents in should have a drainage hole, although it is not necessary.
+We sell a variety of pots with and without a drainage hole.
 A drainage hole is a small hole in the bottom of the pot that allows excess water to drain from the soil and out of the pot.
 This opening also allows oxygen to circulate through the soil more freely, decreasing drying time and improving root health.

 Without a drainage hole, the soil will remain wet for much longer if you accidentally overwater, increasing the likelihood of rot and irreversible damage to your plant's root system.
-When it comes to succulents and their health, excess water is public enemy #1, so make sure to water lightly and always check the soil for dampness before watering again if your pot does not have a drainage hole.
+If you are planting in a pot without a drainage hole, you'll simply need to be careful not to overwater.
+When it comes to succulents and their health, excess water is public enemy #1.

 You've got your well-draining container, appropriate succulent soil, and bare-root plants ready to go.
 Let's get planting:

 - Prepare your planter by filling it ¾ full with a commerical pre-mixed succulent soil, or your own 50/50 mixture.
 If you are moving your succulent to a larger planter, make sure the planter is about 2" wider than the diameter of the succulent.
 This will give your succulent plenty of room to grow and stabilize.